determined-ai/determined/docs/setup-cluster/k8s/install-on-kubernetes.rst

 -  Service to allow the Determined master to communicate with the Postgres database.
 Omitted if using an external database.

--  In case of multiple resource pools and in each external-to-master clusters:
+-  In case of multiple Kubernetes clusters and in each external-to-master clusters:

    -  Gateway service to allow north-south access to Determined proxied tasks in external-to-master clusters.